inphobia/lggr-clone/docs/docker.md

     -rw-r--r-- 1 root root 4271 Dec 12 10:56 2_auth.sql
     -rw-r--r-- 1 root root 2313 Dec 12 10:56 3_user.sql

+## Dockerfile

 The webphp74 subfolder will contain the docker file for the web server image and a git clone of the project itself.

+The lggr folder will be created by a git clone command.
+Be sure to enter the folder and switch to the develop branch.

     root@www1 ~/dockers/lggrdemo/webphp74 # ls -la
     drwxr-xr-x  3 root root 4096 Dec 12 11:46 .